 Welcome to Mode Shift, a blog that describes the collision between the operating principles of the 20th century and the disruptive market and calamitous ecological trends of the 21st.
 ModeShift chronicles how far mankind is being stretched by an era-transforming transition that is reshaping every aspect of life on the planet.
 ModeShift is mindful that Earth itself is forcing this new reckoning with floods, droughts, storms, earthquakes, and plagues.
 In few places have economic systems or governments responded with the adjustments in operating systems that will make the transition safer and drive a new age of prosperity that sees ecological and economic values as equal priorities.

-I’m intent on applying to Mode Shift’s reporting and commentary 30 years of accumulated knowledge and experience in writing for The New York Times and other prominent news organizations about technology, government, business, transportation, agriculture and the environment.
-This blog, in short, is about evolution and is grounded in the wealth of reporting I’ve done on four continents.
-I’m also a producer, a public policy specialist, a former non-profit executive, an informed and committed journalist who was raised on the East Coast, educated in the Mid-Atlantic, and lived in the Deep South, the West Coast, and Washington, D.C., before alighting here on the northern coast of Lake Michigan.
+I’m intent on applying to Mode Shift’s reporting and commentary 40 years of accumulated knowledge and experience in writing for The New York Times, the Los Angeles Times, ProPublica, Mongabay, Energy News Network, Mother Jones, Politico, China Dialogue, Fin24.com, Circle of Blue and other prominent news organizations.
+My interests are technology, government, business, transportation, agriculture, natural resources, and the environment.
+This blog, in short, is about evolution and is grounded in the wealth of reporting I’ve done from the frontlines on six continents.

 To contact me for speaking opportunities: email@example.com, or 231-920-0745.